 A meal normally concludes with coffee and postprandial drinks are served with it or immediately after.
 If the hosts allow smoking, this is the moment to bring out the cigars and cigarettes, unless of course the host has already allowed or suggested this earlier.
 When leaving the table, the guests should thank the hosts briefly for the fare when they get the chance, regardless of whether the guest of honour has done so or not.

 Finns consume the equivalent of slightly over ten litres of pure alcohol per person per year, which is close to the European average.
 Drinking habits mainly follow Scandinavian and European practices.
-There are fewer national characteristics than one might think, considering that Finns do have a reputation for drinking; and indeed binge drinking is fairly common, as it is throughout northern Europe and parts of the UK.

 However, consumption of wine and beer, as opposed to spirits, has increased in recent years, and as a result more decorous drinking behaviour has become more common.
 Consumption of alcohol at lunchtime is less common in the business world than it used to be, and in the public sector it is extremely rare.